blinkletter/Chem4410/_build/html/_sources/Lessons/Lesson_03 3.md

 -----
 ## 3.1 Lesson Plan
 The plan below is not necessarily what will happen in class – it is merely what I **hope** will happen in class.
-We will explore the following subjects and ideas$\ldots$
+We will explore the following subjects and ideas&hellip;
 - **Installing** GAMESS and related software
 - The Z-matrix and constructing GAMESS **input files**
 - Interpreting GAMESS **output files**